uhd-urz/properpath/README.md

 # before being raised.
 ```

+> [!NOTE]
-**Note:** All log messages are logged as `DEBUG` messages.
+> All log messages are logged as `DEBUG` messages.
 So the default logging level or handler level should be set
-to `DEBUG`.
+> to `DEBUG`.
 This is so that path logs don't overwhelm the regular users, and the `DEBUG` level is only set for
-debugging/development.
+> debugging/development.
 We can also pass our own custom logger to
-`ProperPath("/var/log/my_app.log", err_logger=logging.getLogger("my_logger"))`, or modify the `err_logger` attribute at
+`P("/var/log/my_app.log", err_logger=logging.getLogger("my_logger"))`, or modify the `err_logger` attribute at
-runtime.
+> runtime.
 Each logger is tied to the instance it was passed to.
-If we want to have a single logger to be shared with all
+If we want to have a single logger to be shared with
-instances of `ProperPath`, we just set the class attribute
+> all instances of `ProperPath`, we just set the class attribute
-`ProperPath.default_err_logger = logging.getLogger("my_logger")`.
+`P.default_err_logger = logging.getLogger("my_logger")`.

 ### `create` and `remove` paths